 Introduction

-The PAMHoYA platform is designed to make mental health research more discoverable, harmonised, and accessible to a broad range of stakeholders including researchers, local experts, policymakers, and community practitioners.
+The PAMHoYA platform is designed to make mental health research more discoverable, harmonised, and accessible to a broad range of stakeholders, including researchers, local experts, policymakers, and community practitioners.
 The system addresses the challenge of fragmented and technical research outputs by providing tools for dataset discovery, item and data harmonisation, plain-language summarisation of research, and role-based dashboards for analytics and reporting.

 This document presents the technical design of the PAMHoYA platform.
-It explains how the system is structured into a frontend web application and a backend composed of multiple microservices, each built on a layered architecture.
-The frontend, built using the Model–View–ViewModel (MVVM) pattern, delivers an intuitive and responsive user interface.
+It explains how the system is structured into a frontend web application and a backend composed of multiple microservices each built on a layered architecture.
+The frontend built using the Model–View–ViewModel (MVVM) pattern, delivers an intuitive and responsive user interface.
 The backend follows a microservices approach, where each service encapsulates its own business logic and communicates asynchronously through an Event Bus.

 The purpose of this document is to provide a clear and structured description of the system’s architecture, focusing on how components interact, how responsibilities are separated, and how the design supports scalability, maintainability, and inclusivity.
 It serves both as a guide for technical implementation and as a reference for stakeholders to understand the system’s design foundations.
 This document defines the technical design of the PAMHoYA metadata harmonisation and discovery platform, focusing on microservice-based backend, Model–View–ViewModel (MVVM) frontend, and data workflows for harmonisation and summarisation.